rlouvet/insight-project/README.md

 ![Sample scenario](/images/sample_scenario.png "Sample scenario")

-The first data processing job is to resolve the customer paths:
+The data transformation job is to resolve the browsing paths followed by each customer.
+The `IsResolved` flag is a signal to end the path and process another one.

 |PathStartTimestamp|CustomerID|Path|Pathlength|
 |---|---|---|---|